School choice with independent versus consolidated districts

-A second closely linked technical complication concerns the estimation of schools' priorities: Hungarian schools only report their priorities over the set of students who actually apply to them and not over the entire set of students.
-In Hungary and many other countries, schools' priorities are based on tests, interviews, and previous grades with weights decided by each school (subject to basic governmental guidelines).
-Therefore, the admission criteria at each school contain important idiosyncratic components that are unobservable to us.
-Thus, even though \cite{fack2019beyond} have shown how to estimate students' preferences without assuming truth-telling behaviour, we cannot directly apply their discrete choice methods which rely on observing complete schools' priorities over students (for example, when schools' priorities are based on a centralised exam).
+A second, closely linked technical complication concerns the estimation of schools' priorities: schools only report their priorities over the set of students who actually apply to them.
+Priorities over the entire set of students cannot be recovered because the admission rules are either unknown or depend on unobservable criteria.
+In Hungary, schools' priorities are based on tests and interviews.
+These criteria are only observable for schools for which a student applied.
+Furthermore, the weights with which these criteria determine the priorities are unknown because they are decided by each school, subject to basic governmental guidelines.\footnote{ This is not a special feature of the Hungarian school market.
+Instead, it is common in many other school choice systems around the world that also use either unknown weights or at least one unobserved criterion.
+Examples include school choice in Amsterdam \citep{oosterbeek2021preference}, Chicago \citep{pathak2013school}, England \citep{bertoni2020academies,burgess2019school} and Germany \citep{grenet2022preference}.
+Unobserved criteria include geographical distance, religion, interviews, lottery numbers and non-standardized tests.
+Geographical distance is often not available in administrative research data because of privacy and data protection issues.} Therefore, even though \cite{fack2019beyond} have shown how to estimate students' preferences without assuming truth-telling behaviour, we cannot directly apply their two-step and discrete choice estimators in such settings, because they rely on observing complete schools' priorities over students (for example, when schools' priorities are based on a centralised exam).